What’s your secret business sauce?

-If you want a peek at our processes, join Money Lab Pro and take my Asana for Bloggers course.
+If you want a peek at our processes, take my Asana for Bloggers course.

 As a kid, I was lazy and disorganized.
 But as soon as I started my own business, I vowed to be organized.
 And I believe it’s the reason I get so much done so quickly.
 Plus, I don’t have kids.

 I have a very organized digital life.
 Inbox zero every day.
 All my files are in Google Drive.
 They’re labeled and color-coded.
 My desktop is empty.
 My literal desk is clear.

 Data Gathering Tools

 “What gets measured, gets managed.”
 If we don’t know what’s working, we don’t know what to work on.

 I don’t care about vanity metrics like site visitors or YouTube subscribers.
 I care about the metrics that impact my revenue.
 For me, that’s conversion rates.